Barbie Dreams

 "Barbie Dreams" is a song recorded by rapper Nicki Minaj for her fourth studio album Queen (2018).
 It was released on August 14, 2018, to radio stations through Young Money Entertainment and Cash Money Records as the third single from the album.
-The song was written by Minaj, Rashad "Ringo" Smith, Alexander Roland, the duo Mel and Mus composed of Melvin Hough II and Rivelino Raoul Wouter, Christopher Smith, James Brown, and Fred Wesley; while its production was done by Ringo, and Mel and Mus.
+The song was written by Minaj, Rashad "Ringo" Smith, Alexander Roland, the duo Mel & Mus (composed of Melvin Hough II and Rivelino Raoul Wouter), Christopher Smith, James Brown, and Fred Wesley; while its production was done by Ringo, and Mel & Mus.

 "Barbie Dreams" received widespread critical acclaim.
 It also received public recognition from many of the male rappers "roasted" in the song.
 Commercially, the song peaked at number 18 on the Billboard Hot 100 and entered the charts in Australia, Canada, and the United Kingdom.
 For promotion, Minaj debuted the track on her Queen Radio show on Beats 1, and performed the song live at the 2018 MTV Video Music Awards.

 Background and release

 In a June 2018 Elle magazine interview, Minaj lamented the death of rap beef, something she loved and felt had dissipated, so she wanted to bring that energy back in a fun spirit.
 On August 10, 2018, Minaj revealed the final tracklist for her fourth studio album, Queen, that included a track titled "Barbie Dreams" at number three.
 It premiered a few hours later as part of the album on all major music platforms.
 To promote it as well as the 18 other tracks, Minaj played the song live on her Beats 1 Queen Radio show with Zane Lowe, and explained the message behind it.
 Four days later, as announced by Young Money, the song was sent to Rhythmic contemporary radio stations as the third single from the album, following "Bed", which features American singer Ariana Grande.

-The song's title “Barbie Dreams” also connects to Nicki Minaj's Barbie persona.
+The song's title "Barbie Dreams" also connects to Nicki Minaj's Barbie persona.
 She often dresses to portray a Barbie-like image, using Barbie as one of her alter egos.